Lorenzo-Perini/Confidence_AD/README.md

 ## References

-[1] Perini, L., Vercruyssen, V., Davis, J.: *Quantifying the confidence of anomaly de-tectors in their example-wise predictions.* In: The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases.
+[1] Perini, L., Vercruyssen, V., Davis, J.: *Quantifying the confidence of anomaly detectors in their example-wise predictions.* In: The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases.
 Springer Verlag (2020)